PlasmaTrout/code-affectionado-site/source/_posts/2015-05-13-new-video-setup-bndtool-for-jsp-development.markdown

 <script src="https://gist.github.com/PlasmaTrout/7dd5646a258a664ce8bd.js"></script>

-The video link to youtube is on the [labs and tutorials](/labs-and-tutorials]) page.
+The video link to youtube is on the [labs and tutorials](/labs-and-tutorials/osgi) page.
+I will work on the written tutorial and should have it out in a few days.